/

 5. Full Application Preparation

-After the contract is signed and the initial payment is made, our legal team should begin working with you to collect the necessary documents and information.
-Cooperation is crucial for timely processing.
+After the contract is signed and the initial payment is made, our legal team can continue working with the applicant to collect the necessary documents and information.
+The applicant’s complete honesty and cooperation is crucial for this process.

 6. Filing, Waiting, and Next Steps